-REGISTRATION 2013 – 2014
+REGISTRATION 2014 – 2015

 Greetings from the Registrar’s Office!

 2. ADD/DROP.
 Once you are registered, changes can be made by adding or dropping course(s) until the ADD/DROP deadline.
-You must complete and submit a Course Add/Drop Form.
+You must complete and submit a Course ADD/DROP Form.
 Failure to do so could result in being charged for a course(s) you are not attending and/or receive a final grade of “F” in the course(s).
-This form is available on the seminary website (http://www.taylor-edu.ca/taylor/pdf/ADD-DROP_2013-02.pdf) Paper copies are available in the front foyer beside the General Office.
+This form is available on the seminary website /taylor/pdf/ADD-DROP_2013-02.pdf Paper copies are available in the front foyer beside the General Office.

-DEADLINE for the Winter 2014 Semester is Friday, January 31st, 2014!
+DEADLINE for the Fall 2014 Semester is Friday, September 12th, 2014!

-3. WITHDRAWAL.
-To withdraw from your program, you must complete and submit the Notification of Withdrawal Form.
+- To withdraw from your program during the course of a semester, you must complete and submit the Notification of Withdrawal Form.
 This form is available through the General Office.
 Failure to do so could result in being charged for the course(s) and receive a final grade of “F” in the course(s).
+Failure to do so could result in being charged for a course(s) you are not attending and/or receive a final grade of "F" in the course(s).